Skip to content

 What you're responsible for...

-• kitchen appliances, such as fridges and freezers
+• kitchen appliances like fridges and freezers

 • door handles and locks